 On a site in downtown Raleigh that architect Frank Harmon likens to the shape of a pork chop, the North Carolina chapter of the AIA soon will break ground for a new Center for Architecture and Design.

-“It’s on less than an acre, and we placed it parallel to Peace Street,” Harmon said.
+“It’s on less than an acre, and we placed it parallel to Peace Street,” Harmon says.
 “It’s a long, thin building with a porch on the south side.
 You’ll find that all over the South – at Mount Vernon, for example – so we knew that was a good pattern to follow.”

 Parking has been placed at grade level, with the potential to share space with open-air exhibits, a farmers’ market, sculptures and film showings.
-“You could even build a Habitat for Humanity house there, and ship it off to Haiti,” he said.
+“You could even build a Habitat for Humanity house there, and ship it off to Haiti,” he says.

 The 12,000 square-foot building will serve as home to the NCAIA staff of five, with potential to grow over time.
 A coffee shop and gallery will grace the Peace Street entrance, with the top floor’s 3,900 square feet reserved for tenants.